- Areas of Expertise

 - Sri Lanka

-Rhonda Mays is IRI’s regional deputy director for Asia.
+Rhonda Mays is IRI’s Director for Southeast Asia.
 In this role, she oversees implementation of political party development, democratic governance, civil society, elections, women’s political engagement, youth leadership, religious tolerance and countering violent extremism programs in more than a dozen countries in Asia.

 Mays joined IRI in 2014 to manage the Institute’s programs in Burma, and subsequently oversaw IRI’s work elsewhere in Southeast Asia, including Indonesia, Laos and regional youth engagement through the Young Southeast Asian Leaders Initiative (YSEALI).
 Mays is a civil society expert with more than a decade of experience in democracy, human rights and advocacy work.
 As an advisor to IRI’s Civil Society Development Community of Practice, she offers IRI staff across all regions guidance on best practices and innovative approaches for supporting civil society in challenging political contexts.